The Aspergers Comprehensive Handbook

 About the Author:

-Mark Hutten, M.A. is a practicing counseling psychologist and parent-coach with more than 20 years’ experience.
+Mark Hutten, M.A. is a parent-coach with more than 30 years’ experience.
 He has worked with hundreds of children and teens with ASD level 1 (Aspergers and High-Functioning Autism).
 He presents workshops and runs training courses for parents and professionals who deal with Autism Spectrum Disorders and is a prolific author of articles and ebooks on the subject.

 Contact Information: